Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Model selection with gSa

-against $\sc(\{X_t\}_{t = 1}^n, \mc A, \wh p)$, where $\mbf I - \bm\Pi_{\mbf 1}$ denotes the projection matrix removing the sample mean from the right-multiplied vector.
-By having the plug-in estimator $\wh{\bm\alpha}(\wh p)$ in its definition, $\sc_0$ avoids the above-mentioned difficulty arising when evaluating the $\sc$ at a model under-estimating the number of change points.
-We conclude that the data is well-described by the change point model $\mc A$ if
+where $\mbf I - \bm\Pi_{\mbf 1}$ denotes the projection matrix removing the sample mean from the right-multiplied vector.
+By having the plug-in estimator $\wh{\bm\alpha}(\wh p)$ from $\wh{\bm\beta}(\mc A, \wh p)$ in its definition, $\sc_0$ avoids the above-mentioned difficulty arising when evaluating Schwarz criterion at a change point model that under-specifies the number of change points.
+We conclude that the data is better described by the change point model $\mc A$ if

 and if the converse holds, we prefer the null model over the change point model.